 The district also identifies and services special needs students attending private and parochial schools in accordance with PL 94-142, Part B, Individuals with Disabilities Education Act.

 Special needs students may need related services to benefit from the special education being provided to them.
 The need for services such as audiology, assistive technology, occupational and physical therapy, social work services, adapted physical education, speech/language therapy, psychological services and sign language interpreters is determined at the IEP Team meeting.

-The Las Cruces Public Schools Special Student Services Department creates and promotes an active partnership for all students with exceptionalities, by providing a continuum of specialized services and instruction that supports the social, emotional, academic and physical needs.
+The Las Cruces Public Schools Special Education Department creates and promotes an active partnership for all students with exceptionalities, by providing a continuum of specialized services and instruction that supports the social, emotional, academic and physical needs.

-Las Cruces Public Schools Special Student Services Department’s vision is to create, implement and sustain a clear and meaningful systems approach of providing specialized instruction and services, through increased accountability and academic rigor for students in diverse environments.
+Las Cruces Public Schools Special Education Department’s vision is to create, implement and sustain a clear and meaningful systems approach of providing specialized instruction and services, through increased accountability and academic rigor for students in diverse environments.